 An Anal Tear

 Your baby may have a cut in the skin around the anus, which is a less worrisome issue.
 This is usually due to constipation and makes passing stool extremely painful.
 You will see bright red blood covering the hard stool in this case.
-Learn more about constipation in the breastfed baby here.
+Learn more about constipation in breastfed babies here.

 Those mothers with an oversupply of breast milk may struggle with a foremilk-hindmilk imbalance.
 This happens when the baby drinks too much watery foremilk and not enough fattier hindmilk.
 The foremilk is full of lactose, and the baby's digestive system can only digest a certain amount of lactose; this causes issues such as green, explosive, mucousy stools and fussiness.
 Learn more about foremilk-hindmilk imbalance.